Clustering with missing data: which equivalent for Rubin's rules?: Discussion

 In this work, we assumed data were already imputed.
 It could be also interesting to investigate more deeply the suitable imputation method according to the clustering method applied on each imputed data set.
-The topic is commonly discussed under the term “congeniality” \cite{Meng94,Schafer03}.
-Simulation results subtend a sensitivity to the imputation method both in terms of accuracy and instability.
-We also assumed data were missing at random, but beyond the difficulty to impute non missing at random data, the proposed rules could be directly applied.
+The topic is commonly discussed under the term \textit{congeniality} \citep{Meng94,Schafer03}.
+Simulation results subtend a sensitivity to the imputation method both in terms of accuracy and instability which is substantiated by recent research \citep{Audigier21}.
+We also assumed data were missing at random, but beyond the difficulty to impute non-missing at random data, the proposed rules could be directly applied.

 Furthermore, we assumed all contributory partitions have the same number of clusters $\Nbgroup$, but the methodology can be directly applied for various number of clusters, like in hierarchical clustering where the number is generally unknown in advance.
 Indeed, NMF consensus clustering is essentially based on the average of the connectivity matrices associated to each contributory partition.
 Such an average can be obtained whatever the number of clusters since the dimensions of each connectivity matrix depends only on the number of individuals which is constant for all partitions.
 The only requirement is that the clustering method allows classification for new individuals.
 Even if this classification is always possible, certain classification methods are connected to certain clustering methods.
 For instance, classification using the closest centroid is suitable for k-means or k-medoids, while quadratic discriminant analysis could be more reliable for Gaussian mixtures.
 For other clustering methods, anyone of these classification methods could be used, but the robustness to the stability measurement should require more research.